 While on active duty, LCDR Morosetti earned the following personal awards: Navy-Marine Corps Commendation Medal, Navy-Marine Corps Achievement Medal, and Pistol Medal.
 Additionally, he wears the following ribbons and medals: Battle “E,” National Defense Medal, Armed Forces Expeditionary Medal, Global War On Terrorism Service Medal, and Sea Service Ribbon.

-In 2007, Lieutenant Commander Morosetti started as a NJROTC instructor at Sol C. Johnson High School in Savannah, GA and is entering his eleventh year at Terry Parker High School.
+In 2007, Lieutenant Commander Morosetti started as an NJROTC instructor at Sol C. Johnson High School in Savannah, GA and is entering his eleventh year at Terry Parker High School.

 A native from Chicago, IL, Master Gunnery (MGYST) Sergeant William E. Robinson Enlisted into the Marine Corps at age 17.
 Before enlisting, Robinson attended Burbank Adult High-school and graduated from Kenwood high-school, 1979.
 Furthering his education MGYST Williams went to and graduated from Saint Leo University College of Business with a Masters Degree in Management.
 Robinson now resides in Jacksonville, Florida and is a naval Science instructor at Terry Parker High school.

 A native of Green Cove Springs, FL, Chief Dwayne Tinney attended Clay High School thru the eleventh grade.
-He moved to Philadelphia, PA at the age of 17 where he earned a diploma from William Penn High School in June 1992 before returning back to Florida.
+He moved to Philadelphia, PA at the age of 17 where he earned a diploma from William Penn High School in June 1992 before returning to Florida.

 He is currently enrolled at Mississippi State University (MSU) where he is working towards a Bachelor of Science with a focus in Broadcast and Operational Meteorology.

-Chief Tinney enlisted in the United States Navy May 05th, 1993.
+Chief Tinney enlisted in the United States Navy on May 05th, 1993.
 During his career, he attended several Navy schools and training courses including Boot Camp, Analyst Forecaster “A” and “C” schools, Basic Instructor School, and Navy Individual Augmentee Combat Training (NIACT).

 Assigned Duties held included: